 Contrasting Colors

-The use of bold and contrasting colors in the squares disrupts the visual monotony of a single-tone checkerboard.
-This creates a sense of vibrancy and excitement, making the pattern more stimulating and visually engaging.
+Using bold and contrasting colors within the squares breaks up the visual monotony of a single-tone checkerboard.
+This adds vibrancy and excitement, making the pattern more engaging and dynamic.
+The interplay of contrasting hues not only enhances the overall aesthetic but also draws attention to the design itself.

 Diagonal Placement